 French singer-songwriter Jacques Brel dies of cancer on 9th October, aged 49.

-Daniel Arap Moi is sworn in as President of Kenya on 10th October.
+Daniel Arap Moi is sworn in as President of Kenya on the same day.

 Nancy Spungen is stabbed to death on 12th October at the Chelsea Hotel in New York.
 Her boyfriend, former Sex Pistol Sid Vicious, is arrested on suspicion of murdering her.
 He is released on bail and dies of a drug overdose the following February.